intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ```
 Wow!
 You made it!

-Note that you are using default configuration to run Cluster Serving, which is in local mode.
-To run in cluster mode, you could modify the configuration, see [Configuration Guide]() below.
+Note that the Cluster Serving quick start example will run on your local node only.
+Check the [Build Your Own Cluster Serving]() section for how to configure and run Cluster Serving in a distributed fashion.

 For more details, you could also see the log and performance by go to `localhost:6006` in your browser and refer to [Log and Visualization](), or view the source code of `quick_start.py` [here](), or refer to [API Guide]().